kl2792/sake/README.md

 # Saké

-A simple and powerful language for creating and manipulating customizable visual simulations of finite-state automata including DFAs, NFAs, Moore, and Mealy machines.
+A simple and powerful language for building finite-state automata for execution.

 # Sample Code